Dajal Tehsil: Daajal Canal

 The Daajal Canal is the main source of irrigation for the people of the area and for population of whole Rajanpur and Jampur District.
 It is drained from the Taunsa Barrage of the Indus River.
 It is an artificial watercourse in the country of Pakistan.
 Its center lies at a latitude of 29.5418000 and longitude of 70.3600000 and it has an elevation of 124 meters above sea level.

 Rod Kohi

 Major Rod Kohi areas traversed by hill torrents constitute nearly 65% of the total area of Pakistan and encompass entire Balochistan.
 Rod-Kohi or hill torrent cultivation is a unique system of agriculture being practiced in all the four provinces.
 People Living in Pachadh area store rod kohi water for the cultivation of crop.
 Every year in summer season rod kohi water effected the vast area of Daajal and pachad.
 Mostly people and animals lost their life.
 Government of Pakistan made small dams but due to the huge water flow all small dams were destroyed.

 Agriculture

-The land of Daajal is very fertile in regard to agriculture.
-Cotton and wheat are generally produced in Daajal.
+The land of Dajal is very fertile in regard to agriculture.
+Cotton and wheat are generally produced in Dajal.
 Different vegetables are also grown there.
 Mangoes and dates are common fruits grown in this region.